Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Experiments

 \subsection{Experimental Setup}

-We implemented the \modelname in PyTorch.
-Our CNN $f$ contains the convolutional layers of ResNet50~\cite{he2016deepresnet}.
+We implemented \modelname in PyTorch.
+Our CNN $f$ contains the convolutional layers of ResNet50~\cite{he2016deepresnet}, pretrained on ImageNet~\cite{deng2009imagenet} for CARS.
 For CUB, ResNet50 is pretrained on iNaturalist2017~\cite{Horn_2018_CVPR}, containing plants and animals and therefore a suitable source domain~\cite{li2020rethinking}, using the backbone of~\cite{zhou2020bbn}.
-For CARS, we use a ResNet50 pretrained on ImageNet~\cite{deng2009imagenet}.
+Backbone $f$ is frozen for 30 epochs after which $f$ is optimized jointly with the prototypes with Adam~\cite{kingma2014adam}.
 For a fair comparison with ProtoPNet~\cite{NIPS2019_protopnet}, we resize all images to $224 \times 224$ such that the resulting feature maps are $7 \times 7$.
 The CNN architecture is extended with a $1 \times 1$ convolutional layer\footnote{ProtoPNet~\cite{NIPS2019_protopnet} appends \emph{two} $1 \times 1$ convolutional layers, but in our model this gave varying (and lower) accuracy across runs.} to reduce the dimensionality of latent output $\bm{z}$ to $D$, the prototype depth.
 Based on cross-validation from $\{128,256,512\}$, we used $D$=256 for CUB and $D$=128 for CARS.
-Similar to ProtoPNet, $H_1$ = $W_1$ = $1$, such that a prototype is of size $1 \times 1 \times 256$ for CUB.
+Similar to ProtoPNet, $H_1$=$W_1$=$1$ to provide well-sized patches, such that a prototype is of size $1 \times 1 \times 256$ for CUB.
 We use ReLU as activation function, except for the last layer which has a Sigmoid function to act as a form of normalization.
-Our CNN $f$ and all prototypes are jointly optimized with Adam~\cite{kingma2014adam}.
 We initialize the prototypes by sampling from $\mathcal{N}(0.5,0.1)$.
 The initial leaf distributions $\sigma(\bm{c}_\ell^{(1)})$ are uniformly distributed by initializing $\bm{c}_\ell^{(1)}$ with zeros for all $\ell \in \mathcal{L}$.
-Supplementary material presents all training details.
+See Suppl. for all details.